Sapient-Predictive-Analytics/dataportal/backtesting/backtesting2.md

 3. Cooldown: Do not enter a new position within 7 days of the last entry.
 4. Position Sizing: Invest all available cash in each trade, accounting for trading fees.
 `
+An example for the Backtrader [code](https://github.com/Sapient-Predictive-Analytics/dataportal/blob/main/backtesting/advanced_dragonfly_backtest.py.py) is included in this section of the repository.

 Spoiler: the strategy described does not make any money across our native tokens investable universe.
 However, it is a good way to discuss code refinement to allow for fees and complex entry and exit logic.
+As mentioned earlier, [candlesticks](https://www.ig.com/en/trading-strategies/16-candlestick-patterns-every-trader-should-know-180615) originally described the psychological patterns of traders in clearly defined, short daily sessions for rice trading in Japan.
+Around-the-clock crypto markets dominated by AMMs and token vesting or burning schedules are very different in nature.
+Still, the ability of candles signals to go from extremely common and simple patterns to rare and complex ones while being easily quantifiable is great for developing your program logic.

 ![Dragonfly](https://github.com/Sapient-Predictive-Analytics/dataportal/blob/main/backtesting/DragonflyCandles.png)